JuanCMath/JuanCMath/README.md

 # 💫 About Me:
-I'm JuanCMath, a Computer Science undergraduate at the University of Havana.
+I'm Juan Carlos, a Computer Science undergraduate at the University of Havana.
 I am passionate about technology, eager to learn, and enjoy exploring new areas in computer science.
 I value teamwork, clear communication, and approach every challenge with creativity and a positive attitude.
 I am always looking for opportunities to grow both personally and professionally.

 # 💻 Tech Stack: